NFL 2020 playoff calendar: updated support and TV channels for AFC and NFC championship games

 TV show of the NFL conference championship

-As usual, and this year reflecting the start times of Sunday's divisional playoff games, the first conference championship game will begin at 3:05 p.m.
+As usual, and this year reflecting the start times of Sunday's playoff division games, the first conference championship game will begin at 3:05 p.m.
 ET, with the second following at 6:40 p.m.
 ET.

 Below is the full schedule of the NFL conference championship for 2020, complete with television channels and live streaming links.